The Poudre School District Board of Education is undergoing a search for the next permanent district superintendent.

 The board's goal is for the new superintendent to start July 2021, so they are in place to lead at the start of the 2021-22 school year and beyond.
 Dr. Todd Lambert is serving as interim superintendent for the remainder of the 2020-21 school year.

-The board has hired education consulting firm Hazard Young Attea & Associates, or HYA, to help conduct a nationwide search and identify strong candidates.
+The board hired education consulting firm Hazard Young Attea & Associates, or HYA, to help conduct a nationwide search and identify strong candidates.
 The school board will ultimately decide whom to hire as PSD’s next top leader.
-Members of our communities will have an opportunity to provide input during the search.
+Members of our communities had an opportunity to provide input during the search.

 Superintendent search timeline